AndrewKliever/Project-3-Group-6-DataV/README.md

 Of course yall dont have to run anything as everything is already saved, but i think someone should do a practice run to check for functionality, be sure to 'pip install geopy', and 'folium' before running anything. let me know if you all would like to me to change anything -jesus

+1.18.25 @6:43pm
+Using Jesus' code as a base, i created an interactive bubble map. - YSaul